ryansitner/Capstone/README.md

 *   **Algorithms:** Randomized Prim's algorithm for dungeon generation and BFS for map validation.

 *   **Databases:** MongoDB integration for data persistence (Save/Load).

+To transparently showcase the iterative evolution of this project, the repository is organized into distinct branches.
+Each branch corresponds to a specific phase of enhancement, allowing reviewers to examine the code's progression from its initial procedural state to its final modular form.
+The **main** branch represents the fully integrated, polished application, incorporating all three major enhancements: Software Design, Algorithms, and Databases.

 Setup and Installation